Written by Terry Smith

 The Winchester Wooden Arbour Seat is a strong contender in the race for the best UK arbour seat.
 This is predominantly due to its interesting design, reasonable price, great added features, and strong functionality.
 So, let’s jump in.

 In terms of design, the Winchester arbour seat is reminiscent of the helm of a boat, making it the perfect arbour for those with a maritime/seaside theme running in their garden.
 It’s all in the eye of the beholder, but the Winchester seat could also easily be the arch of a church door, opening up another thematic opportunity for your outdoor space.
-Either way, it looks great and is totally unique.
+Either way, it looks great and is totally unique – some have given it mixed feedback to be fair – their issue is for the money they are expecting big things – I have to agree – the sales pictures wow.
+Your going to need to varnish or oil this to bring it to life or you can paint it:

 However, the weatherproof design does mean that this arbour lacks trellises, so you certainly won’t get far trying to grow climbing plants on this arbour seat.